-As of August 31, 2022, JOGMEC has advanced \$7,600,000 of the \$10,000,000 commitment for Terms 1 and 2.
+As of February 28, 2023, JOGMEC has advanced \$8,663,000 of the \$10,000,000 commitment for Terms 1 and 2 and has committed to a total expenditure of \$10,375,000 through May 2023.

 JOGMEC is a Japanese government agency which seeks to secure stable commodity supply for Japan.
 JOGMEC has a strong reputation as a long term, strategic partner in mineral projects globally.
-The mandated areas of responsibilities within JOGMEC relate to oil and natural gas, metals, coal and geothermal energy.
 JOGMEC facilitates opportunities with Japanese private companies to secure supply of natural resources for the benefit of the country's economic development.